Bodies and body parts: helping autistic children learn

 Learning about bodies and body parts helps autistic children understand and feel comfortable with their own bodies.

-These tips can help you teach your child about all the parts of their body:
+You can use these tips to help your child learn about all the parts of their body:

-- Use everyday moments: for example, while your child is having a bath or while you’re helping your child get dressed are good times to introduce the names of body parts.
+- Use everyday moments.
+For example, you can introduce the names of body parts while your child is having a bath or you’re helping your child get dressed.

-- Look at a book: you can use the pictures to help your child learn the names for the parts of the body and understand the differences between boys and girls.
+- Look at a book.
+You can use the pictures to help your child learn the names for the parts of the body.

-- Play games: you can add naming body parts into a game your child enjoys, like being tickled – for example, ‘Now I’ll tickle your toes!’
+- Play games.
+You can make naming body parts into a game your child enjoys, like being tickled.
+For example, ‘Now I’ll tickle your toes!’

 - Use visual supports and social stories.

-When autistic children learn about all parts of their bodies, it can also make it easier for them to learn about their genitals.
-If you teach your child the names for genitals at the same time as other body parts, your child will learn that these are body parts too, just like toes and arms.
+When autistic children learn about all parts of their bodies, it can make it easier to learn about their genitals.
+If you introduce the names for genitals at the same time as other body parts, your child will learn that these are body parts too, just like toes and arms.

-Autistic children can have a hard time imagining how something might apply to them, so it can help to talk about your child’s own body.
+It might be hard for autistic children to imagine how things apply to them, so it can help to talk about your child’s own body.
 For example, ‘When you get older, you’ll grow hair on your face like Daddy’.

-Autistic children and teenagers might need longer to understand that their bodies will change in puberty.
+Autistic children and teenagers might need time to understand that their bodies will change in puberty.
 You can help your child get used to the idea by talking and preparing early.

 It’s important for autistic children to understand the difference between public and private parts of the body.
 This helps children understand what’s OK to do in private but not in public.